-In the realm of anime, characters often transcend traditional gender norms, thereby challenging and expanding our understanding of gender roles.
+In anime, characters often transcend traditional gender norms, challenging and expanding our understanding of gender roles.
 For instance, Hinata Hyuga embodies a multifaceted representation of gender that breaks away from the traditional Japanese gender ideology.
-Initially presented as the epitome of a stereotypical, gentle, and subdued woman, Hinata progressively evolves into a resilient and formidable ninja, a transformation that underscores women's potential beyond conventional societal roles (Tiwiyanti & Sofiani, 2020).
+Initially presented as the epitome of a stereotypical, gentle, and subdued woman, Hinata progressively evolves into a resilient and formidable ninja.
+This transformation underscores women's potential beyond conventional societal roles (Tiwiyanti & Sofiani, 2020).
 Through the lens of semiotics and the theoretical framework of Simone de Beauvoir, Hinata's character not only deconstructs typical gender expectations but also showcases how women in anime can redefine strength and femininity.